walshie4/walshie4.github.io/info.md

 He also talks about what needs to change in free and open source software to become more mainstream, and allow us to break free of these monitored centralized systems.

+####Related

+* A very upsetting [article](http://www.wired.com/2014/04/obama-zero-day/) that shows the major mindset issue that helped lead to the NSA scandal in the first place and now is only making things worse.
+Note that the President’s Review Group on Intelligence and
+Communications Technologies released a [report](http://www.wired.com/wp-content/uploads/2014/04/White-House-NSA-Panel-Report-2013.pdf) in which it took a much more logical angle on this sensitive issue.

 <small>I recently wrote a research paper on this topic as part of my Ethics in Computing (ISTE-110) class at RIT.
 So expect
 this section to grow a lot as I transfer what I believe to be the critical information here.</small>